iFan13/School_District_Analysis/README.md

 ## Summary

 Overall, changes to the data was minute but most reflective in the stages where nineth grader `NaN` data was used.
 Once exclusions were applied, the changes were miniscule but when applied to zero decimal places, were not visible.
+The biggest change visible when switching to `NaN` data was in the immediate school summary before correcting the scores to produce a finalized `per_school_summary_df`.